-Dr. Carleen Scott
+Dr Carleen Scott

-North Essex Partnership NHS Foundation Trust
+Essex Partnership University NHS Foundation Trust

 Dr. Carleen Scott is a Chartered Clinical Psychologist with a special interest in trauma and neuropsychology.
 Carleen currently works exclusively with clients and their families who experience strokes, across inpatient and outpatient services.
 This work entails comprehensive neuropsychological assessment, and psychological interventions to assist clients in understanding and adjusting to life following significant changes which can include thinking and memory difficulties, return to work issues, changes to sense of self, and family relationships.

 Carleen is passionate about working with clients who experience neuropsychological difficulties and is committed to a holistic multidisciplinary approach to facilitate recovery.

 Subarachnoid haemorrhage is an acquired brain injury which impacts particularly on clients of working age, which can often have a profound impact on an many aspects of an individual’s quality of life for many years after the event.
 This can include roles within the family and society, employment, ongoing health issues, social life and psychological wellbeing.
 This seminar aims to explore the longitudinal and current research regarding QoL post-SAH.
 By further exploring this, it could help with further understanding the long term rehabilitation and recovery needs for this specific group of individuals across NHS, social care and the voluntary sector.
 One such example is The Brain & Spine Foundation who utilise medical expertise alongside facilitating holistic understandings of QoL to provide ongoing support at any stage post-SAH.

 Emotional Support and Adaption: Considering emotional aspects of music therapy with people with a neuro-disability.

 Cognitive mapping during awake surgeries for patients with brain tumours

 Dr Neil Bindemann Primary Care and Community Neurology Society